smallhelm/clojure-paypal-ipn/README.md

 ...

-;add this to your defroutes
+;Add this to your defroutes
   (POST "/paypal/ipn" [] (make-ipn-handler
                            (fn [ipn-data]
-                             ;ipn-data is a hash map of the paypal ipn data ;Do your own processing here.
-Here are some things you aught to check:
+                             ;ipn-data is a hash map of the paypal ipn data ;Here are some things you aught to check:
                              ;  - payment_status is Completed
                              ;  - receiver_id/receiver_email is yours
                              ;  - txn_id has not been previously processed